How Mental Health Issues, Pornography, And Depression Are Connected

-Pornography and masturbation can be common outlets for stress relief and recreation in many.
+Pornography and masturbation can be common outlets for stress relief and recreation for many.
 However, sometimes it can feel like society has decided these things aren’t fit for discussion in the public sphere, despite the general prevalence of porn.
 Statistically, porn websites are thought to receive more monthly visits than other web companies (like Netflix, Twitter and Twitch.)
-This means that the expression and experiences of many may go invalidated,
+This means that the expression and experiences of many may go invalidated.

 While many people can, and do view porn in a healthy, recreational manner, others may begin to form a negative relationship with it—which can sometimes exacerbate symptoms of depression or anxiety disorders.
 The stigma against discussing porn can then force these people to choose between the risk of social shame or healthy consumption that’s supported by a thriving therapeutic relationship.
 However, when these topics are examined in a non-biased, empirical way, many may find the validation they need to control their consumption or evaluate their relationship with porn in a healthy, supported context.
-If you’re examining the role pornography plays in your mental and emotional health, we’ve put together a guide to possibly help give you a better understanding of what links between pornography and depression exist.
+If you’re examining the role pornography plays in your mental and emotional health, we’ve put together a guide to possibly help give you a better understanding of what link between pornography and depression exists.
 We’ll also look at what it means to have a healthy relationship with pornography, how and why that relationship might become harmful to our mental health and what to do if you believe porn is creating barriers to intimacy in your life.

 Can pornography use be healthy for some?